Amalie Rothschild: Career

-Beginning in the 1960s she was given an increasing number of solo exhibitions in the museums and public galleries of the Baltimore area, including shows at Goucher College (1964, 1968), the Baltimore Museum of Art (1971), and the Maryland Institute of Art (1985).
+Beginning in the 1960s, she was given an increasing number of solo exhibitions in the museums and public galleries of the Baltimore area, including shows at Goucher College (1964, 1968), the Baltimore Museum of Art (1971), and the Maryland Institute of Art (1985).
 Her first major retrospective exhibition covering 50 years from 1933 to 1983 was held in 1984 at the Academy of Arts (Easton, Maryland) and her last retrospective was at Maryland Art Place in 1997.
-In 1986 she created two unusual cello case sculptures in the shape of women.
-The pair contained loudspeakers and were used in a piece of music performed by Vivian Adelberg Rudow, a Baltimore composer, musician, and performance artist.
-Rothschild made a conscious decision to remain a regional artist and did not energetically seek to establish a national reputation.
+In 1986, she created two unusual cello case sculptures in the shape of women.
+The pair contained loudspeakers and were used in a piece of music performed by Baltimore composer Vivian Adelberg Rudow.
+Rothschild made a decision to remain a regional artist and did not seek to establish a national reputation.

-Rothschild has been portrayed as suffering from the male-oriented art culture of her time but, as one commentator has pointed out, she did not have to support herself through art and, to the contrary, had sufficient financial resources to be an art patron.
 After the birth of her children, she had constant household help.
 In general, "she had the freedom and opportunity to invest time into her art and advocate for artists."
 A few months before she died, an oral historian, Jean Freedman, interviewed Rothschild for the Jewish Women's Archive.
 Asked about her experience as an artist and a woman, she said, "Well, you know, I’ve been asked that question as an artist, 'How does it feel to be a woman artist?
 Have you felt discriminated against?'
 And I say, 'Well, not that I’m aware of.'
 I’ve been lucky, my art has prospered, and when I’ve applied to galleries I’ve frequently been accepted."